gsagostini/MIGRATE/README.md

 ## Activity 3: Mapping fine-grained Migration data

 For this activity, you can follow the notebook `mapping.ipynb`.
 You will need some publicly available datasets, which are in the `data` directory, and MIGRATE.
 After filling the Workshop [DUA](https://forms.gle/MCezhZGDREvbYBMK7), you received a link to the subsection of MIGRATE we will use via Google Drive.
-Add MIGRATE to the `data` directory.
+Add MIGRATE to the `data` directory if you locally cloned the repository, and .
 Please remember to delete the dataset afterwards.